Azure Docker-compose volumes

 selector:

-Use Helm charts to create the Storage Class
+Use a Helm chart to create the NFS provisioner and the Storage Class

 Add the following Helm Chart repository: